systemd/mkosi/mkosi/resources/mkosi.md

 `RepartDirectories=`, `--repart-dir=`

 : Paths to directories containing systemd-repart partition definition files that are used when mkosi invokes systemd-repart when building a disk image.
-If not specified and `mkosi.repart/` exists in the local directory, it will be used instead.
+If `mkosi.repart/` exists in the local directory, it will be used for this purpose as well.
 Note that mkosi invokes repart with `--root=` set to the root of the image root, so any `CopyFiles=` source paths in partition definition files will be relative to the image root directory.

 `SectorSize=`, `--sector-size=`